BubbleSothoth/Easy-yt-dlp/README.md

 A lightweight software base yt-dlp, purposing to use yt-dlp easily.

 Just like its name, this is a lightweight software which be built base yt-dlp, purposing to use yt-dlp easy.
-Now you can just provide the url, the file's path, the file's format and your cookie-writing file to download videos instand of loads of complex arguments in console.
+Now you can just provide the url, the file's path and some other optional option to download mp4 videos instand of loads of complex arguments in console.

 ## Input
-Press url, path and name for output, file's format(like mp4, avi, etc.) and file wrote cookies.
-If you don't have cookies, juse ignore it.
-After that, this program will auto create command via your input and call yt-dlp by cmd.
+Press url and file's name is required, but cookies' file and encoders is alternative.
+If you ignor alternative option, the procedure will use default congfig that no cookies, libx264 video encoder and aac audio encoder.

 ## Output
 Output be written to "Output file" where you were provided.
+The procedure will create a temp file at %TEMP%\Easy-yt-dlp\.

 ## Use GPU
-The releases edition is without GPU function, but I also protected annotation in my source code.
-Please rewrite and build it again if you need this function.
+If you want use GPU to encode video, you have to provide a encoder supporting of your hardware.
+It is my suggesting that you can use h264_nvenc for NVIDIA, h264_qsv for Intel and h264_amf for AMD.